alberto-lazari/masters-thesis/chapters/implementation.typ

 handle the setup for parsing and serialization tasks, but delegate most of the actual work to dedicated helper methods.

-Here's a description of the defined operations:
+Here follows a description of the defined operations:
 - XML parsing (`read()`):
   the method initializes the XML structure by reading from an input stream, identifying `<app>` elements for each UID,